jaeyk/regression-analysis-with-time-series-data/README.md

 **Figure 3.
 Dictionary-based methods analysis**

 Before moving into a more serious statistical analysis, I checked some assumptions I made about the research design.
-Figure 2 shows that percentage of the federal budget for education, employment, and social service seriously decreased after the Reagan intervention.
+Figure 2 shows that percentage of the federal budget for education, employment, and social service plunged after the Reagan intervention.
 It showed a slightl decrease during the Carter administration due to the budget constraint.
 Reagan made the low budget priority for social programs consistent throughout the 1980s and which continued even in the 1990s.
 A more specific analysis of the budget change showed that programs empowering minority communities were critically hurt by the budget cut.
 I did not include a more detailed analysis here for spatial constraints.
 This evidence is important to take the budget cut as a major intervention.

 Figure 3 shows how minority community members reacted to the budget crisis.
 The *International Examiner* (IE), a community newspaper, circulated among Asian American activists in Seattle did not mention Reagan until 1981.
 I created a custom dictionary and anlyzed the frequency of budget related terms appeared in Reagan related articles from this newspaper source.
 The figure shows that when the newspaper first mentioned Reagan, the budget crisis received serious attention.
 This evidence is crucial to take the year 1981 as a critical juncture for Asian American and Latino community organizers.